joeyguerra/cmsnpto-announcements/README.md

 ## Requirements

 You'll need NodeJS.
-This app is writing in Javascript, targeting the NodeJS runtime.
+This app is written in Javascript, targeting the NodeJS runtime.
 I like to be able to quickly switch to different NodeJS versions.
 So I use [nvm](https://github.com/nvm-sh/nvm) to manage my NodeJS versions.
 I developed this program using version `v12.6.0`.

 ## Setup